HomeArticle

 Luria calls this relationship "circular activity."

-The same group of large companies has invested in upstream AI suppliers, sold computing power to external customers, and is also consuming their own computing power internally at a crazy rate.
-The increase in internal token usage is not only the result of employees being pushed to use AI but also objectively serves as evidence that "AI infrastructure investment is worthwhile."
+The same group of large companies has invested in upstream AI suppliers, sold computing power to external customers, and is also consuming their own computing power internally like crazy.
+The growth in internal token usage is not only the result of employees being pushed to use AI but also objectively serves as evidence that "AI infrastructure investment is worthwhile."

 From this perspective, every token racked up by employees endorses the rationality of capital expenditure.

-Arcolano proposed what he believes is the correct path: Instead of pursuing the extreme usage of a few people, push more people to the middle of the curve.
+Arcolano proposed what he believes is the right path: don't pursue the extreme usage of a few people, but push more people to the middle of the curve.

 Widespread, moderate, and continuous AI adoption is more cost - effective and sustainable than the extreme consumption of a few people.
 He suggests that managers use a different indicator: look at how many tokens are consumed per PR.

-Arcolano is referring to a more refined perspective, but the capital narrative is often more rough.
+Arcolano is referring to a more refined perspective, but the capital narrative is often more crude.

-Goodhart's Law was proposed last century, but with every technological change and at regular intervals, it finds a new form of expression.
-This time, the protagonist is tokens.
+Goodhart's Law was proposed last century, but with every technological change, it finds a new form of manifestation every once in a while, and this time, the protagonist is tokens.

 References: